apache/couchdb-documentation/src/install/unix.rst

     ./configure

-This script will configure CouchDB to be installed into `/usr/local` by default.

-If you wish to customise the installation, pass `--help` to this script.
+If you wish to customize the installation, pass `--help` to this script.

 If everything was successful you should see the following message::